Intern

 You?

-We are always looking for enthusiastic and highly motivated students (BSc or MSc level), doctoral students (PhD or MD) and postdocs.
-Should you have a particular interest in our research field, please get in touch with Dr Kretzschmar to discuss possible opportunities.
+We are always looking for enthusiastic and highly motivated students (BSc or MSc level), doctoral students (PhD or MD), and postdocs.
+If you have a particular interest in our research field, please contact Dr Kretzschmar to discuss possible opportunities.

 You can find us here: